Prompt reinforcing for long-term planning of large language models: Reinforced Prompt Optimisation

 \section{Reinforced Prompt Optimisation}

-Inspired by the gradient-based optimisation and reinforcement learning algorithms, where a model is initialised from pretraining and then further updated by on-policy learning based on interactions with the environment, we propose the Reinforced Prompt Optimisation (RPO) method (as shown in \autoref{fig:TaP-structure}).
+Inspired by the gradient-based optimisation and reinforcement learning algorithms, where a model is initialised from pretraining and then further updated by on-policy learning based on interactions with the environment, we propose the Reinforced Prompt Optimisation (RPO) method (as shown in \autoref{fig:TaP-structure} and the pseudo code can be found in Algorithm~\ref{alg:rpo}).
 The initial instruction can be generated by a prompt writer $\LLM_{P}$ such as the automatic prompt engineer (APE) \citep{zhou2023large} (the upper left part of \autoref{fig:TaP-structure}) or written by human experts (the upper right part of \autoref{fig:TaP-structure}).

-In the interactive optimisation (the lower part of \autoref{fig:TaP-structure}), the \textbf{system} will interact with the environment, e.g., human users or simulated users, and generate several multi-turn $\trajectories$, which, for example, can be task-oriented dialogue or medical question-answering.
-Then the \textbf{feedbacker}, which can be a language model $\LLM_F$ or human experts, will provide textual feedback to guide the optimisation direction for the \textbf{rewriter} $\LLM_R$, which will generate a new prompt to improve the system's performance based on the feedback and original prompt.
+In each optimisation epoch, the \textbf{system} interacts with an environment (human or simulated users) and produces multi-turn $\trajectories$.
+The \textbf{feedbacker} ($\LLM_F$ or human expert) generates textual feedback, and the \textbf{rewriter} ($\LLM_R$) updates the prompt accordingly.

-We emphasise that although our method shares a feedback–rewrite structure similar to self-refine approaches, the key difference lies in the target of refinement.
-Self-refine methods polish the agent’s output, whereas our method updates its instruction.
-In other words, we treat the system’s instruction as a textual parameter to be modified, which reduces serving costs and latency by lessening the need for a multi-agent-style feedback and rewriting pipeline.
+Unlike self-refine methods that edit model outputs, RPO edits the task instruction itself.
+Treating the instruction as a textual parameter reduces serving overhead by avoiding repeated feedback loops at inference time.